 Day 3:Trek to Khumjung Village(12,401 ft. / 3,780m) & Hotel Everest View(12,740 ft. / 3,880m), return to Namche Bazaar (4-5 hrs.)Distance: 6.2 miles / 10 km (round trip from Namche Bazaar)

 After approximately 2-3 hours of trekking, we reach Khumjung Village.
 This traditional Sherpa settlement offers a glimpse into the local way of life.
-We have the opportunity to visit the Khumjung School, founded by Sir Edmund Hillary, and the Khumjung Monastery that houses the scalp purportedly belonging to a Yeti.
+We visit the Khumjung School, founded by Sir Edmund Hillary, and the Khumjung Monastery that houses the scalp purportedly belonging to a Yeti.

-Arriving back in Namche Bazaar, we can explore the town further, interact with the locals, and indulge in some souvenir shopping.
-The vibrant atmosphere and warm hospitality of Namche make it an ideal place to unwind and celebrate the successful completion of another remarkable day on the Everest View Trek.
+Arriving back in Namche Bazaar-3450m, we can explore the town further, interact with the locals, and indulge in souvenir shopping.
+The vibrant atmosphere and warm hospitality at Namche make it an ideal place to unwind and celebrate the successful completion of another remarkable day on the Everest View Trek.

 Day 4: Trek to Lukla(9,383 ft. / 2,850m) (6-7 hrs.)Distance: 7.5 miles / 12 km